BWL-Lexiken

 Ambiguity

-In business studies, ambiguity refers to a situation which may be interpreted ambiguously.
-In our business dictionary, we take a closer look at the term ambiguity and explain it to you using concrete examples.
-Here you will find everything you need to know about ambiguity!
+In business administration, ambiguity refers to a situation in which a term, a statement, a sentence or an action can be interpreted in more than one way.
+In our business dictionary, we take a closer look at the term ambiguity and also explain it to you using specific examples.
+Here you will find everything you need to know about the topic of ambiguity!

 Interested in Studying Business Administration?